SwitzerChees/nuxt-document-scanner/README.md

 ### Known Issues 🐛

 - **WebGPU Support**: WebGPU is not supported in all browsers yet.
 Sadly this is not in my hands to fix.
-- **Web Worker Can't be Initialized**: After a refresh in the safari browser, the web worker can't be initialized anymore.
+- **Web Worker Can't be Initialized**: After a refresh in the safari browser especially on iOS, the web worker can't be initialized anymore.
 Closing the tab or safari and opening it again fixes the issue.

 ## Setup ⛓️